(*warning - triggering subject matter)

 Let them laugh at your bungling ways and shyness and aversion to men wearing Izod shirts.

-Now, there are not enough clothes in the world to cover wounds that are invisible.
+There are not enough clothes in the world to cover wounds that are invisible.

 By Lisa H. Owens